seliayeu/attinv/README.md

-Simple C++ app to test the hypothesis: if I record the lengths of periods of uninterrupted focus and give myself positive reinforcement for longer periods, I should be able to train my mind to focus for longer periods more easily.
+Simple C++ app to test the hypothesis: if I record the length of periods of uninterrupted focus and give myself positive reinforcement for longer periods, I should be able to train my mind to focus for long periods of time more easily.

 ### Installation and Setup
 Made to work on Wayland.